cpske/ISP/Resources.md

 [Intro to Scrum in 10 Minutes](https://www.youtube.com/watch?v=XU0llRltyFM) YouTube video is good overview of Scrum.

 [Scrum Guide](http://www.scrumguides.org/) description of Scrum and how to do it.
 Missing: Scrum board, task sizes, measuring progress.

-[Scrum &amp; XP from the Trenches](resources/Scrum-and-XP-From-The-Trenches.pdf) from e-book from InfoQ.
-Short and practical.

 ### Extreme Programming